meshery/meshery.io/collections/_catalog/wasm/metrics-store.md

 image: /images/webassembly_logo.svg
 filterInfo: |
         <p>
         This example showcases communication between a WASM filter and a service via shared queue.
-It combines the <b>Singleton-HTTP-Call</b> and <b>TCP-Metrics</b> examples.
+It combines the <b>Singleton HTTP Call</b> and <b>TCP Metrics</b> examples.
 The filter collects metrics and enqueues it onto the queue while the service dequeues it and sends it to upstream server where it is stored.
         </p>

         <p>